Savoring: Applications

-Controversies

-As mentioned earlier, trait based savoring may be expressed negatively in the form of dampening.
-Dampening has been classified as a savoring response in opposition to amplifying, a process that increases positive emotions by focusing on how their experiences went right.
-In this way, savoring may be connected with rumination.

-Some empirical literature contradicts previous findings regarding increase of positive affect.
 Hurley & Kwon (2011) had participants savor their moments and to recall positive experiences from their past week.
 The researchers found that depressive symptoms decreased in the savoring group as compared to the control group, yet positive affect remained unchanged.
 However, the researchers did consider the possibility that it takes time for the skills of savoring to develop to the point that they are able to influence positive emotions.
 It was also possible that they would have observed such effects if the study lasted longer.

-Savoring has also been questioned in terms of its usefulness across cultures.
 Miyamoto & Ma found that although most individuals do prefer to enjoy their positive experiences, Easterners (East Asians) have a tendency to do so at a lower rate than Westerners (European Americans in this study).
-The study suggests that cultural scripts play a large role in how emotion regulation is carried out.
-For instance, while both cultures hold that positive emotions are good and negative ones bad, the amount of emphasis placed upon each differs.
-For Westerners, positive emotions are very desirable and negative ones very undesirable, as compared to Easterners who hold that positive emotions are moderately desirable and negative ones moderately undesirable.
-The culture for Easterns seems to be more reserved in all expressions of emotions as compared to a more open Western style.

 Conclusion

 Though there are controversial studies that do not provide supportive evidence in favor of the positive effects of savoring, most researchers and their data support that savoring does indeed have positive effects for cultivating individual well-being.

 To take advantage of the benefits effects of savoring, Jose et al. (2012) and Quoidbach, Hansenne, and Mikolajczak (2010) discuss strategies that can be used to help people develop savoring as a skill including (but not limited to):